andrew1007/mrfa-demo/article/part1.md

 The guiding principle of fast components is the minimization of UI relying on other UI for data.
 The more data is passed from parent to child, the harder it is to optimize.
 In order to directly pass data to the components that need it, the context API is needed.

 Context is widely regarded as slow; with claims that it does not scale.
 This is a half-truth.
 Context is not intrinsically slow.
-What is slow is the downstream consequences of its usage. `useContext` triggers rerenders every time data updates.
+What is slow is the downstream consequence of its usage in a React component. `useContext` triggers a rerender every time data updates.
 So in reality, the perception of context "being slow" is actually commentary on the speed of the reconciliation algorithm.

 This performance critique is based on the most common design pattern, which is calling `useContext` directly inside the UI component that needs the data.
 The key phrase is "UI component".
 Of course, `useContext` must be called in a component; but nothing is stopping us from using it in a component that has no HTML.